 What is a verified badge?

-Let’s say Nike has an account, which was created and filled with content developed by Nike social media marketing team itself.
-What if somebody decides to open another Nike account and post inappropriate content that offends people and puts shame on the company?
+Nike’s social media marketing team works tirelessly to create and post content that represents the brand.
+But what if somebody decides to open another Nike account and post inappropriate content that offends people and damages Nike’s reputation?

 How to get verified on Instagram?

-You don’t need to be a worldwide celebrity of a multinational corporation to get verified.
-Moreover, you don’t need to have a million followers to receive the badge.
-It is not how it works.
-In fact, anybody can apply to get a verification badge.
-However, just because you’ve applied doesn’t guarantee you’ll get it.
+Fear not, you don’t need to be a worldwide celebrity or the CEO of a multinational corporation to get verified.
+Nor do you need to have a million followers to receive the badge.
+In fact, anybody can apply for a verification badge.
+A word of caution, though.
+Just because you’ve applied doesn’t guarantee you’ll get it.